jiajingchen/bst260final-project-house-price/index.md

 # Our Data

-- Source

 Our data was obtained from [Ames Housing dataset](https://ww2.amstat.org/publications/jse/v19n3/decock.pdf), which was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
 The data includes 79 explanatory variables describing (almost) every aspect of residential homes.

 We also participated in the Kaggle Competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) .Our best entry for the competition is 0.1169, which leads us to 367/2636 (top 15%) in the leaderboard!

-All the codes and procedures of this project can be found at [our full project repository](https://github.com/BST260-final-group-project)
+All the codes and procedures of this project can be found at [our full project repository.](https://github.com/BST260-final-group-project)

 ![](kaggle.png)